FREQUENTLY ASKED QUESTIONS

 WHAT TO EXPECT DURING YOUR FIRST VISIT

 Physical & occupational therapy starts with an evaluation including a discussion of the problem you are seeking help with, what you want to improve, and your medical history.
 Depending on what was discussed, the therapist may want to perform physical tests and measures such as watching how you move, testing your strength, and testing your flexibility.
-We often recommend an internal and external pelvic floor examination.
+Your therapist recommend an internal and external pelvic floor examination.
 However, any examination is optional and based upon your comfort.
 After these tests, the physical therapist will start treatment to resolve any impairments such as weakness, tightness, postural alignment, breathing, and habits.
 Treatment may include exercises, manual therapy, and a home program.

-In order to provide quality care and one on one time with our clients, we are out of network with insurance.
+In order to provide quality care and one on one time with our clients, we are not contracted with insurance.

 We can provide an itemized super bill with the codes required for you to submit to your insurance provider for possible reimbursement using your out of network benefits.
 If this interests you, please contact your insurance provider to determine your out-of-network benefits.